kaitlinnewson/carto2019/content/register.en.md

 If you require childcare while you attend the conference, we can assist with connecting you with options for care in a childcare centre or with a temporary nanny.
 Contact [Jay Brodeur](mailto:brodeujj@mcmaster.ca) for more information.

 ### Registration Payment
-Payment via credit card is currently unavailable.
-Please select 'cheque' as your 'Method of Payment' to complete the registration and lock-in the early bird rate.
+Payment via credit card has been restored.
+Please select the most appropriate payment option.

-We will send another note when credit card payment is restored.

-Alternate Payment options:

-1. E-transfer to the ACMLA Treasurer: djakubek@ryerson.ca
-2. Deliver cheque in person at the conference registration desk
-3. Re-register and pay by credit card when the credit card payment has been restored

 ---